GIC Report 2024/25

 GIC publishes an annual report on the management of the government’s portfolio and information on our policies and people.

-Over the 20-year period that ended 31 March 2021, GIC achieved an annualised rate of return of 4.3% above global inflation.
-In other words, the international purchasing power of the reserves nearly doubled during the 20-year period.
+Over the 20-year period that ended 31 March 2025, GIC achieved an annualised rate of return of 3.8% above global inflation.

 At GIC, we aim to achieve sustainable real returns over a 20-year horizon, so as to preserve and enhance the international purchasing power of the reserves we manage.
 Our goal is expressed in real terms because we must, at the minimum, generate a return above global inflation.

-We maintain a diversified portfolio spanning six core asset classes, each with a different risk and return profile.
+We maintain a diversified portfolio made up of three broad asset groups: Equities, Fixed Income, and Real Assets.
+This grouping covers our holdings across both public and private markets and captures our exposure to the key factors of growth, income, and inflation respectively.
 Our Portfolio is constructed to be resilient across a range of plausible market economic conditions, while generating positive long-term returns.
 This requires it to be well-diversified.
-By spreading our investments across asset types, regions, industries and companies, the GIC Portfolio is more diversified and less sensitive to market volatility.
+By spreading our investments across asset types, regions, and sectors, the GIC Portfolio is more diversified and less sensitive to market volatility.

 Back to top